autocore-ai/AutowareAuto/docs/demos/autonomous-valet-parking.md

 # Hardware requirements

+## Physical demo

-The AVP demo can currently only be run in simulation.
+The physical AVP demo was tested with the following hardware:

+- 2 Velodyne VLP-32Cs
+- an AutonomouStuff Spectra industrial PC.
+- an autonomouStuff PACMod drive-by-wire system
+- the AutonomouStuff Speed and Steering Control (SSC) software.

+## Simulation demo

+The simulation AVP demo was tested with hardware that satisfies requirements for the LGSVL simulator.
-To run the LGSVL simulator, you will need an Nvidia graphics card.
+To run the LGSVL simulator, you will need an NVIDIA graphics card.
+Additional information about requirements can be found [here](https://www.lgsvlsimulator.com/docs/faq/#what-are-the-recommended-system-specs-what-are-the-minimum-required-system-specs).

 # Setup and launching (simulator)